stevana/hot-swapping-state-machines2/README.md

 ```

 (The initiated might recognise that this is an instance of `Category` and
-partially an instance of `Cocartesian`, plus some extras.)
+partially an instance of `Cocartesian`, plus some extras.
+In a "real"
+implementation we would want this datatype to be an instance of `Cocartesian`
+instance as well as `Cartesian`.)

 ### Example